BogdanCTU/Fuzzy-Modelling-and-Pattern-Discovery/README.md

 ![Female Subset PCA vs Fuzzy PCA](/Images/1_Female_PCA_vs_FuzzyPCA.png)

-### 1. Variance AnalysisFuzzy PCA explains ~10% more variance than standard PCA by filtering out biological noise.
+### 1. Variance Analysis
+Fuzzy PCA explains ~10% more variance than standard PCA by filtering out biological noise.
-### 2. Clustering CompositionThe contrast between Density-Based (DBSCAN) and Connectivity-Based clustering highlights the continuous nature of the data.
+### 2. Clustering Composition
+The contrast between Density-Based (DBSCAN) and Connectivity-Based clustering highlights the continuous nature of the data.
-### 3. Fuzzy Regression PredictionThe "Green Band" (Soft Fuzzy) provides a usable scouting range, unlike the "Red Dotted" (Hard Fuzzy) which is broken by outliers.
+### 3. Fuzzy Regression Prediction
+The "Green Band" (Soft Fuzzy) provides a usable scouting range, unlike the "Red Dotted" (Hard Fuzzy) which is broken by outliers.

 ---